Mr-MeerMoazzam/Set-Up-CUDA-cuDNN-on-Ubuntu-20.04/Install Nvidia Drivers on Ubunto/README.md

 ## Detailed Steps
 ### Note
 Before Going to start installing anything, it is recommended to check the compatibility versions of [Tensorflow](https://www.tensorflow.org/install/source#gpu) and [Onnx](https://onnxruntime.ai/docs/execution-providers/CUDA-ExecutionProvider.html) to find out which versions suits best for your needs.
+As Nvidia Driver Version 450>= is required to suport cuda version 11.x as you can see at the [official](https://docs.nvidia.com/deploy/cuda-compatibility/index.html#minor-version-compatibility)

 ##### Finding out information about your GPU by executing this command.
 ```sudo lshw -C display```